D4V1D-W/java-basics/README.md

 --- TOMORROW..

-Day 15 – Polymorphism with ArrayList
+## Day 15 – Polymorphism with ArrayList

-Introduction to Java Collections using ArrayList
+- Introduction to Java Collections using ArrayList

-Replacement of fixed-size arrays with dynamic collections
+- Replacement of fixed-size arrays with dynamic collections

-Managing multiple objects using a parent class reference (Person)
+- Managing multiple objects using a parent class reference (Person)

-Applying polymorphism with collections
+- Applying polymorphism with collections

-Iterating objects using enhanced for-each loop
+- Iterating objects using enhanced for-each loop

-Cleaner and more scalable object management
+- Cleaner and more scalable object-oriented design

-Reinforcing object-oriented principles without modifying existing classes

-Concepts practiced

-Polymorphism with collections

-Abstract classes

-Method overriding

-Inheritance

-Encapsulation

-Dynamic object handling with ArrayList
+On this day, I replaced arrays with an ArrayList to store and manage multiple objects such as Student and Teacher using the Person parent class.

+By using an ArrayList, objects can be added dynamically, making the program more flexible and closer to real-world Java applications.

+Polymorphism ensures that the correct overridden methods are executed at runtime when iterating through the collection.

+---